Typeform/ci-standard-checks/README.md

 tab](https://github.com/Typeform/ci-standard-checks/actions) for runs
 of this action! :rocket:

-## Versioning
+## Versioning & Releasing

 We're following semver with semantic-release and also following the major version tag convention for GitHub Actions.
-The tag should be updated automatically as part of the release process.
+The `beta` tag should be updated automatically as part of the beta release process.

+To release to the major version, you can manually trigger the `release` workflow from the actions section of this repo.

 See the [GitHub Action versioning documentation](https://github.com/actions/toolkit/blob/master/docs/action-versioning.md)